 Are We Being Attacked?

-It is the most common question asked as bat professionals most likely, “will bats attack humans?” “will the bats attack my pets?”.
+Do bats attack humans?
+This really is the most common question asked as bat professionals most likely, others include “will bats attack humans?” “will the bats attack my pets?”.
 The answer to that question can range based on simple, but significant factors.
 Where are you located?
 Did you move into the bat’s space first?
 Was a fan on?
 In a tiny room?
 All these factors and more can create a unique situation where a bat may feel defensive.
 Trust me; we have heard all types of bat stories.
 Some people love bats, and some would be happy if they never saw a bat in their entire lifetime.

 You see as humans our population is continuously growing.
 Which is great for us, we’ve done amazing things including preserving a lot of areas of national forests.
 But with growth comes expansion.
 Specifically, we are expanding to the areas that are inhabited by these flying mammals known as bats.
 Deforestation is the most significant cause for mammals, especially bats, having to relocate to available regions.
 Alas, that means the bats are moving into our homes and our human-inhabited areas.